 The CDC cites three reasons for using the WHO Growth Standards with U.S. children under 2 years of age:

 - The WHO standards assume that breastfeeding is the norm.
 Their charts are based on the growth of children who were predominantly breastfed for at least 4 months, and who were still breastfeeding at 12 months.

 - The WHO standards reflect a more accurate description of physiological growth during infancy.
 Earlier U.S. charts were based on how typical U.S. children grew during a time when most were formula-fed.
 These “typical” patterns were not necessarily “ideal” growth patterns.

 - The WHO standards are based on a “high-quality study designed explicitly for creating growth charts.”
-Older charts were based on a small number of children for the first 6 months of age, and had no weight data for the first 3 months.
+Older charts were based on a small number of children up to 6 months of age, and had no weight data for the first 3 months.
 In contrast, the WHO standards used nearly 8,500 children from six countries (Brazil, Ghana, India, Norway, Oman, and the U.S.), and measured longitudinal length and weight data frequently.

 Growth charts are tools—one that should be used as part of a complete set of diagnostics to determine adequate and appropriate growth in children.
 A growth chart alone is not enough—family growth patterns and other indicators of good health and wellbeing are equally important.
 Also, charts are based on averages across a population.
 Unlike achieving a high score on a college entrance exam, being in the 95th percentile on a growth chart is not inherently better than being in the 10th percentile.
 Each child’s growth should be measured on his own chart over time, with attention paid to changes in the growth rate—as long as growth is steady and upward, a child who measures along the 14th percentile may be as healthy as a child who grows along the 74th percentile—as well as overall development physically, mentally, and behaviorally.